Indianapolis 500 – Closest Finishes

 The closest finishes in the history of the Indianapolis 500, in several distinct categories, are summarized below.
 Due to changes in the way the race has been run over the years, close finishes for the win did not necessarily become prevalent until the 1970s-1980s.
 The modern way that yellow flag caution periods have been administered has had the most influence on the proliferation of close competition as well as close finishes.
 To understand the correlation between cautions and margin of victory, some context and background is needed.

 For many years, when the winner crossed the finish line, the race was not yet over.
 Other drivers still on the track were allowed to complete the rest of the race.
 Until 1963, the policy of the officials was to let as many cars finish the full 500 miles as possible within a reasonable time frame.
-Some years, it was an even 8, 10, 12, or more, depending upon attrition.
-In some early years, drivers were required to complete all laps in order to receive prize money.
+Some years, it was an even 8, 10, 12, or more, depending upon attrition, and depending upon the closeness of the field.
+In some early years, drivers were required to complete all 500 miles in order to receive prize money.
 In early years cars might be running up to an hour or more after the winner finished, but by the 1950s, the additional time was limited to about 15-20 minutes.
 In those cases, while the winner was in victory lane, cars would still be roaring by on the track, and many spectators would already be heading for the exits.
-Additional motivation for allowing cars to finish the full 500 was to induct new members into the Champion Spark Plug 100 MPH Club – a prestigious honor which recognized drivers who completed the Indianapolis 500 at an average speed over 100 miles per hour, with relief help.
+Additional motivation for allowing cars to finish the full 500 was to induct new members into the Champion Spark Plug 100 MPH Club – a prestigious honor which recognized drivers who completed the Indianapolis 500 at an average speed over 100 miles per hour, without relief help.

 In 1964-1970, the race was shown on live closed-circuit television.
 In order to better accommodate the television audience, the extra time to finish the race was reduced to about five minutes.
 In 1974, fans stormed the track to greet winner Johnny Rutherford on his cool-down lap, despite the fact that other cars were still racing.
 Officials had to red-flag the course and decided a policy change was in order.
 Starting in 1975, the race was to be over once the winner crossed the finish line.
 The remaining cars were allowed to complete the lap they were on, then be “flagged” to the pits.
 Rain shortened the race in 1975 and 1976, so both finished under the red flag.
 Without rain, the 1977 race would end up being the first race finished under the new “flagged” to pits rule.